akirak/node-overlay/README.md

-To add/remove a package, edit `node-packages.json`.
+To add/remove a package, edit `./node18/node-packages.json`.

-To update the packages, run `./update.sh`.
+To update the packages, run `nix run .#update-node18`.